vatu-team/demo.vatu.dev/readme.md

 - `/public/app/` contains WordPress dependencies.
 - `/vendor` is where the Composer managed dependencies are installed to.
 - `composer.json` loads the PHP dependencies for this project.
-- `.env.example` sampled file with our environment variables are set.
+- `example.env` sampled file with our environment variables are set.

 ## Setup